llSourcell/bitcoin_prediction/README.md

 The information about the time stamp, predicted price, current real price and buy/sell decision is then written into a mysql database

 ##### Part 3: Tableau and Notification system: #####

 We have used Tableau to generate plots in real-time form the sql-database mentioned in previous section.

+# Credits

+Credits for this code go to [sapphirine](https://github.com/Sapphirine/BITCOIN-PRICE-PREDICTION-USING-SENTIMENT-ANALYSIS).
+I've merely created a wrapper to get people started.